josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 As you may have already realized, this isn't something we can handle at run time; we can't load Markdown files in a browser.
 This needs to be done server-side.

 <SideNote>
-When using the static adapter, as we are in this case, anything that would happen server-side on our deployed site actually happens at build time instead.
+When pre-generating static files, as we will be, anything that would happen server-side on our deployed site actually happens at build time instead.
 </SideNote>

 We already know that by default, Svelte has you put all your dynamic JavaScript inside a `<script>` tag; any state, props, methods, etc. that the component may have or rely on.

-SvelteKit goes one step further; Svelte files in SvelteKit can also have a _second_ `<script>` tag for anything that needs to run server side.
+SvelteKit goes one step further; Svelte files in SvelteKit can also have a _second_ `<script>` tag for anything that needs to run server-side.

 This server `script` is differentiated using a `context="module"` attribute.
-It handles anything that might need to be done server-side (during pre-rendering, server-side rendering, and/or loading), and--importantly--can also pass props to the "normal" `script` tag to use.
+It handles anything that might need to be done on the server (during pre-rendering and/or loading), and--importantly--can also pass props to the "normal" component `script` tag to use.

 <SideNote>
 Only components that are routes or layouts can have server scripts; regular, reusable Svelte components cannot.